English school return spurred COVID in children, but cases fell in adults - study | Health

 COVID-19 infections in children in England rose in September after schools returned from summer holidays, helping to keep cases high even as there was a fall among adults, a large prevalence study showed on Thursday.
 The REACT-1 study, led by Imperial College London, is the latest to find that more children are getting infected with COVID-19 following the reopening of schools at the start of September.

-Infection numbers in Britain are currently much higher than in other western European countries, with more than 30,000 new cases reported every day this month, but have not risen above summer levels following the return of schools in England despite the higher infection rates in children.
+Infection numbers in Britain are currently much higher than in other western European countries but have not risen above summer levels following the return of schools in England despite the higher infection rates in children.
 The study found that prevalence in 13 to 17-year-olds was 2.55% between Sept 9-27, with prevalence in those aged 5 to 12 at 2.32%.
 Prevalence for every adult age group was estimated below 1%.

 "Increased vaccination uptake in school-aged children, and the unvaccinated or partially vaccinated adults will help reduce the potential for transmission."
-The study is intended to give an estimate of infection numbers that are unaffected by trends in people coming forward to be tested with COVID symptoms.
+The study analyzed 100,527 valid swabs and is intended to give an estimate of infection numbers that are unaffected by trends in people coming forward to be tested with COVID symptoms.

-There was overall prevalence of 0.83% out of 100,527 valid swabs submitted, higher than the 0.63% recorded by the study in July before cases peaked later that month.
+In daily figures, Britain reported 42,776 new COVID-19 cases on Wednesday, the highest number since mid-July, but health minister Sajid Javid played down the fluctuations in numbers.
+"Overall things feel quite stable at this point.
+The numbers are a bit up, a bit down over the last few weeks," he told Times Radio.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)